ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

 Overlay files
 -------------

 Note that as a rule of thumb, the method described below applies if the file you need to edit can be found in the /etc directory (or a subdirectory of this) on your device.
-You should not attempt to overwrite files located elsewhere with overlay files using this method.
+You should not attempt to overwrite files located elsewhere using this method.
+Note also that it is not possible to transfer executable files using this method, and that you cannot insert new files either.
+The only thing this method does is to overwrite a file that is already present in the build.
+Thus, by following the steps described here you can replace existing configuration files with ones that are tailored specifically to your device.

+It is also worth noting that, as of writing, there are a number of legacy files in the mentioned directories that serve no purpose but exist there simply pending removal.
+Therefore, make sure you are overwriting files that are actually used by the system as your changes otherwise will have no effect.

 In your device directory, create a subdirectory named 'ubuntu'.
 Collect the files you wish to inject into your build in this directory.